 For whom building a house in Germany makes sense

-But if you are planning to move into your own house, you should definitely consider building one.
+In any case, if you are planning to move into your own house, you should definitely consider building one.
 On the one hand, you will save a lot of money due to the reduced purchase costs, on the other hand, you can design the house according to your own ideas.
 Depending on the type of construction, there are several ways to keep the cost of the property low.
 Thus, builders often get away cheaper than existing property buyers and you need less savings.